The Safeguarding Team

 ‘Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.’
 (DFE 2018)

-If any parent, member of staff, governor has a child protection safeguarding query, the designated person to speak to is Mr M Ward, Head Teacher.
-In the absence of Mrs E Alty, the Head Teacher, Mr Ward, or the Assistant Headteacher, Mrs Cowen can also be contacted.
+If any parent, member of staff or governor has a child protection safeguarding query, the designated person to speak to is Mrs E Alty, Deputy Head Teacher.
+In the absence of Mrs E Alty, the Head Teacher, Mr Ward, or the Assistant Headteacher, Mrs Ben-Ali, can also be contacted.

 0151 531 9955